DEberhardt/Orbit/README.md

 ## Synopsis

-Orbit is a PowerShell Module that aims to simplify administrative overhead when working with Microsoft 365 tools, especially licensing and provisioning for Microsoft Teams Voice
+Orbit is a PowerShell Module that aims to simplify administrative overhead when working with Microsoft 365 tools.

 ## Description

 When working with AzureAd, Graph or MicrosoftTeams individually, limitations arise that require use of information contained in other spheres of 365.
-This module aims to connect these spheres and allow a more holistic approach for Teams Administrators that need to license users or gain information from the Azure Active Directory.
+This module aims to connect these spheres and allow a more holistic approach for Teams Administrators that need to license users or gain information from the wider M365 space, be that Azure Active Directory, Exchange, etc.

 ## Using Orbit